-The handbook shall be updated annually to reflect policy and procedural changes.
-Principals shall establish a process for review and revision of local school policy to ensure changes reflect the input of key stakeholders.
-All parents, along with students in middle and high school, are required to provide a signature of receipt acknowledging they have read the rules and regulations outlined in the handbook, and they agree to abide by those rules (Appendix AG-1 and AG-2).
-A signature form will be provided to students upon receipt of the handbook and the form must be signed and returned as soon as possible, but no later than the date of the school's Parent/Teacher Conferences Failure to have a signed form on file will not prevent the school from enforcing its policies and or preventing a student from enrolling or continuing to be enrolled at the school.
+All parents are required to sign a form stating they have read the rules and regulations outlined in this handbook and they agree to abide by those rules (Appendix AG-3).
+This signature form will be given to students when they receive a copy of the handbook and the form must be signed and returned as soon as possible.
+Failure to have a signed form on file will not prevent the school from enforcing its policies, but will result in disciplinary action being taken and/or prevent a student from enrolling (or continued enrollment) in the school.